rororowyourboat/tldraw-in-obsidian-with-llms/README.md

 ## License and Attribution

 All [Tldraw's](https://github.com/tldraw/tldraw) code is theirs and I did not change any of it.
 Also shout out to the [Excalidraw plugin](https://github.com/zsviczian/obsidian-excalidraw-plugin) for inspiration on how I should structure this Tldraw plugin.
+Shoutout to https://github.com/holxsam/tldraw-in-obsidian for his version that i built features on top of!!